The voice of European lawyers

 CCBE Contribution to the Rule of Law Report 2025

-- legal provisions and policies which could negatively influence the independence of the Bar and lawyers;
+• legal provisions and policies affecting the independence of lawyers and Bars

-- cooperation between the national Bar and the executive branch of the government and
+• cooperation between national Bars and the executive branch

 CCBE Rule of Law Network of contact points